ianbrown78/gcp-nuke/README.md

 GLOBAL OPTIONS:
-   --project value   GCP project id to nuke (required) --dryrun          Perform a dryrun instead (default: false) --timeout value   Timeout for removal of a single resource in seconds (default: 400) --polltime value  Time for polling resource deletion status in seconds (default: 10) --keep-project    Keep the project, just destroy the resources.
+   --project value   GCP project id to nuke (required) --no-dryrun       Do not perform a dryrun (default: false) --timeout value   Timeout for removal of a single resource in seconds (default: 400) --polltime value  Time for polling resource deletion status in seconds (default: 10) --keep-project    Keep the project, just destroy the resources.